wmedsantos/ContactListApp/README.md

 # ContactList App

-This is a monorepo project for the ContactList application, consisting of a C# .NET Core backend and an Angular frontend.
+This is a monorepo project for the ContactList application, consisting of a C# .NET Core with Clean Achitecture in backend and an Angular with Material frontend.
+With docker-compose and gitHub actions to push the image to DockerHub and DigitalOcean

+It is published in http://134.122.117.221/ for tests, and could be off to limit costs of Digital Ocean Cloud

+It working but, its not done.
+Lacks all types of validations and security.
+The Backend API initialy would use mongoDB and redis for cache.
+But I had to simplify, cause the mongoDB container did not start in my local docker.

 ## Backend (C# .NET Core)